The Bachelor Finale Pt. 1

 Here’s where I start feeling bad for Madison.
 The way Peter’s family treated her and interrogated the hell out of her was awful.
 I’ve been there.
 I know how it feels to have a boyfriend’s family just not like you for literally zero reasons other than you’re going to replace them as the guy’s number one priority.
 No one should ever be made to feel uncomfortable for no reason.
 And no parents should think that’s acceptable behavior.
 Because it’s gross and can have lasting effects on someone.

-All throughout the night, Peter keeps saying that his family doesn’t know Madison like he does.
+All throughout the night, Peter keeps saying that his family doesn’t know Madison as he does.
 And that’s when you know the relationship is doomed.

 Thank God for this guy pointing out that Peter’s wild side might not be compatible with Madi.
 I mean, line dancing all night?
 That’s basically a gateway to the electric slide and nobody wants that. #thebachelor pic.twitter.com/fVYtZNVcVk